SBurwash/writing-companion/writing_bot/articles/ai_writing_assistant/outline.md

 # Outline: React AI Agent

 -------- FOR AI AGENT AS CONTEXT -----------------
-- Article written for developpers to get a better understanding of react agents
+- Article written for developers to get a better understanding of react agents
 - Want to showcase simplicity of creating your own personal, USEFUL agent
 - Was an opportunity for me to learn about the technology
 --------------------------------------------------

 *   **Introduction**
-    *   AI is the name on the town right now
-    *   Lots of talk about the "what", but very little on the "how"
-    *   Recently trying to up my article writing game - what better way than to do a tutorial on writing an AI writing assistant?
+    *   Relate AI to the Rubik's Cube: Many people are interested in it, but few can solve it.
+    *   Personal Motivation: As a consultant, I need to explore uncharted territory + improve my article writing speed.
+    *   Article-Writing-Seption: (Consider image)
+    *   Problem statement: How can I over-engineer a simple process to attempt and make it more efficient? (with self-deprecation)
-    *   In this article
+    *   In this article, we will explore:
-        *   AI agent in a nutshell
+        *   AI agents in a nutshell: What they are & what distinguishes different techniques.
-        *   React AI agent specifically
+        *   Creating the agent: A deep dive into the step-by-step process of building your own React AI agent for article writing.
-        *   Libraries, Frameworks & Tools (Langchain, LangGraph & LangSmith)
+        *   Challenges, Lessons Learned & Future Iterations: Practical insights and debugging tips gained throughout the development process.

 *   **Understanding AI Agents**
     *   AI Agent -> Insert definition